Cranial Cruciate Ligament Repair: Tibial Tuberosity Advancement (TTA)

 Pain management during and after knee surgery is critical, so be sure to give all medications as prescribed and use them until they are gone.
 Post-operative physical rehabilitation will speed up healing.
 Ask your veterinarian about incorporating rehabilitation into your dog's recovery plan.

 The most common complication after TTA is infection.
-Studies assessing outcome have shown various rates of complications, with an average of roughly 26% experiencing postoperative problems.
+Studies assessing outcome show various rates of complications, with an average of roughly 26% experiencing postoperative problems.
 Studies conclude that infection occurs in less than 10% of all patients, with many surgeons reporting much lower complication rates.
 Your dog will need several recheck examinations and X-rays (radiographs) to ensure the area is healing properly.

 Is TTA better than other types of CCL surgeries?